 DAVID MUNN | Keys / Caller

 Keyboardist and caller extraordinaire.
-A graduate at Glasgow University and the Royal Conservatoire of Scotland. [full biog coming soon...you know the script....very very good!]
+A graduate at Glasgow University and the Royal Conservatoire of Scotland, and currently works for Sistema Scotland. [full biog coming soon...you know the script....very very good!]

 PETE MURCH | Drums / Caller

 A graduate of the Royal Conservatoire of Scotland [full biog coming soon (yes, he's brilliant!)]